 The same is also true for underwatering.
-Since the ZZ plant comes from Africa, it will not have much of an issue with less water.
+Since the ZZ plant belongs to desert conditions in Africa, it will not have much of an issue with less water.
 It can withstand a lack of water for weeks, if not more.
 So, you can rule out this possibility as well.

 Now, the only thing that remains is the overwatering situation!
-This is most likely the reason for the wrinkled stem on your plant.
+This is most likely the reason for the ZZ plant’s wrinkled stem.

 Here’s what you should do to fix this problem –